axefrog/XMerchant/README.md

 Application Configuration File
 ------------------------------

 If you want to store your PayPal preferences (account email, return url, etc.) in your application configuration file, the `PayPalConfigSettings` class will automatically read them for you.
-To use your own settings, create an instance of `PayPalCustomSettings` and set the properties as needed.
+Alternatively, to manually specify settings, create an instance of `PayPalCustomSettings` and set the properties as needed.
 Here is a sample set of appSettings values:

 		<add key="PayPal.Account" value="mypaypal@mywebsite.com"/>
 		<add key="PayPal.EWP.RecipientPublicCertPath" value="~/App_Data/paypal_cert_pem.txt"/>